(212) 497-8090 | Reserve Onlinewww.delposto.com

 Mon - Thu: 11:30AM - 11PM

-A “well-oiled machine” is putting it mildly at this “sumptuous” Chelsea destination from the Batali-Bastianich juggernaut offering “high-end Italian” cooking “without peer” abetted by “elegant” service, a “deep” wine list and a “majestic”, balcony-lined setting; sure, the tabs are “extraordinarily expensive”, but most agree it’s the “total package for that special evening.”
+A “well-oiled machine” is putting it mildly at this “sumptuous” Chelsea destination from the Batali-Bastianich juggernaut offering “high-end Italian” cooking “without peer”, abetted by “elegant” service, a “deep” wine list and a “majestic”, balcony-lined setting; sure, the tabs are “extraordinarily expensive”, but most agree it’s the “total package for that special evening”, and a relative bargain at lunch.

 Del Posto is the most formal of Mario Batali's restaurants, and there's a slightly hushed feeling that comes with the big price tag, white tablecloths and occasional celebrity sighting.
 The wine list is as expansive and varied as the Italian countryside, and the opulent dining room with its grand central staircase announces loudly and clearly that this is a restaurant that serves a $185 eight-course meal (add $155 for wine pairings).
 The floor-to-ceiling windows are flanked by curtains that may have come from the Smithsonian, and the food is literally rolled out to the table on a cart.